-Muster areas are also identified on the overhead view of the facility, which can be found in Appendix B.
+Muster areas are also identified on the overhead view of the facility, which can be found in Appendix B. The location of the selected muster area should be provided to emergency services when 9-1-1 is contacted.

 6.0 EMERGENCY PREPAREDNESS